Frequently Asked Questions

 Other important information:

-While some universities choose to waive room and board for their ROTC students, the University of Maryland has not elected to do this.
+While some universities choose to waive room and board for their ROTC students, the University of Maryland does not.
 The scholarship provides full tuition, mandatory fees, $375 per semester for books, and a stipend of $250 a month (as a freshman) for subsistence.
 See the list of schools that offset room and board.

 Once you are awarded your scholarship, you must bring the following documents to the unit HRA to activate your scholarship.